TimGrt/Ansible-Workshop-Exercises/docs/automation-platform/automation-platform-projects.md

 ```

 !!! tip
     Note the difference to other playbooks you might have written\!
-Most importantly there is no `become` and `hosts` is set to `all`.
+Most importantly there is no `become` set, this has to be done later in the Job template!

 To configure and use this repository as a **Source Control Management (SCM)** system in automation controller you have to create a **Project** that uses the repository